-The entry for a volume group, one for each pool of tape volumes of the same type, usable on the drives of the associated drive group, and which is capable of holding at most one copy of user files, has the following options:
+There must be a volumegroup object for each pool of tape volumes of the same type.
+It must usable on the drives of the associated drive group and capable of holding at most one copy of user files.
+A volumegroup object has the following parameters:

-Option Description TYPE volumegroup (required name for this type of object) ALLOCATION_GROUP Specifies the allocation group that serves as a source of additional volumes if a volume group runs out of media.
+Parameter Description TYPE volumegroup (required name for this type of object).
+There is no default.
+ALLOCATION_GROUP Specifies the allocation group that serves as a source of additional volumes if a volume group runs out of media.
 Normally, one allocation group is configured to serve multiple volume groups.
-As a volume's hfree flag is cleared (see HFREE_TIME below) in a volume group, it is immediately returned to the allocation group subject to the restrictions imposed by the configuration parameters ALLOCATION_MAXIMUM and
+As a volume's hfree flag is cleared (see hfree_time below) in a volume group, it is immediately returned to the allocation group subject to the restrictions imposed by the configuration parameters Allocation_maximum and Allocation_minimum.

-ALLOCATION_MINIMUM.
 The administrator must ensure that volumes in the allocation group are mountable on drives in the same drive group as any volume group that references the allocation group.
-It is an error to assign an ALLOCATION_GROUP name that is the same as an existing volume group name.
-The ALLOCATION_GROUP defines a logical pool of volumes rather than an actual operational volume group.
-As allocation groups have no configurable parameters, they have no configuration stanzas of their own; a reference to them in a volume group's ALLOCATION_GROUP parameter is all that is needed to activate them.
+It is an error to assign an Allocation_group name that is the same as an existing volume group name.
+The Allocation_group defines a logical pool of volumes rather than an actual operational volume group.
+Allocation groups have no configurable parameters or configuration stanzas of their own; a reference to them in a volume group's ALLOCATION_GROUP parameter is all that is needed to activate them.
 A volume group that does not define the ALLOCATION_GROUP option will not use an allocation group.
 ALLOCATION_MAXIMUM Specifies the maximum size in number of volumes to which a volume group can grow by borrowing volumes from its allocation group.
-The minimum value is 0, the maximum is infinity, and the default is infinity.
-If the volume group already contains ALLOCATION_MAXIMUM or more volumes, no additional volumes are borrowed from the allocation group.
+The minimum value is $^{\circ}$ and the maximum and default are infinity.
+(That is, the default is that there is no maximum; the volume group can keep borrowing from the allocation group until the allocation group runs out.)
+If the volume group already contains ALLOCATION\MAXIMUM or more volumes, no additional volumes are borrowed from the allocation group.
 If no allocation group is defined, this parameter is meaningless.
-ALLOCATION_MINIMUM Specifies the minimum size in number of volumes to which a volume group can shrink by returning volumes to its allocation group.
-The minimum value is 0, which is the default, and the maximum is the current value of ALLOCATION_MAXIMUM.
-If the volume group already contains ALLOCATION_MINIMUM or fewer volumes, no additional volumes are returned to the allocation group.
-If no allocation group is defined, this parameter is meaningless.
-DRIVE_MAXIMUM Specifies the maximum number of drives within this drive group that this volume group is allowed to use simultaneously.
-The value actually used is the least of the drive group's DRIVE_MAXIMUM, this volume group's DRIVE_MAXIMUM and the number of drives the drive group can physically detect.
-The maximum is 100; the default is the drive group's DRIVE_MAXIMUM.